musesum/DeepMuse/README.md

 + learn mode for each joint
 + Platonic shown in visionOS passthrough mode as a "volume"
 + Environment mesh gateways
-+ Gaussian Splat support?
++ Gaussian Splat, anyone?

 #### The Social Model

-DeepMuse is a toy that aspires to be a platform.
+DeepMuse is a toy that aspires to be a venue.
 The basic premise is that all players share the view into an immersive space.
 It doesn't matter whether that view is through an iPhone, iPad, or Vision Pro.
 Maybe even an Apple TV could get into the act -- given that the rendering pipeline is simple and performant.

 The result is a collaborative performance, which renders the exact same environment on player's device.
 Pixel perfect.
-And not limited to Apple devices.
-Anyone with a midi instrument can join the fun.
+And not limited to Apple devices; anyone with a midi instrument can join in.

-The ultimate result is that the VisionPro is transformed, from solitude to collaboration.
-Where you become a conductor, waving your hands to orchestrate a live performance.
+The ultimate result is that DeepMuse transforms the Vision Pro, from a solo to a shared experience.
+Imagine yourself as a conductor, waving your hands to orchestrate a group performance of your family and friends.